 You just want to try to start a discussion.
 You don’t want them to respond with one word or three sentences.
 Try to have two to three questions prepped at the very least.
 This discussion should go for at least 5-10 minutes.

-TUN: Do you have any tips in terms of how someone should act or present themselves in an interview?
+Do you have any tips on how someone should act or present themselves in an interview?

 Personally, I don’t think handshakes are ever going to be the same again, even after the pandemic fully slows down.
 But, body language and expression reveal a lot about you.
 People can still see that, even if you’re virtual.